Choose the best gout IV treatment setting for you

 See how KRYSTEXXA with methotrexate works

-Starting treatment for out-of-control
+Starting treatment for uncontrolled

 gout using KRYSTEXXA with methotrexate